We're the Esperanto Association of Britain.

 and fun and games in the evenings.

-And Esperanto is the only language spoken there!
+Since Esperanto is the only language spoken there,

 We also run a scheme helping people get recognised accreditation in Esperanto

 by supporting sessions of exams using the Common European Framework of Reference

 and refunding people their costs if they’re successful.

 As well as proposing our own exams just to help learners gauge how well they're doing.

 Have a look at some specimen exam papers.